trezor/trezor-suite-guide/README.md

 Please delete unused images.
 Otherwise, they are unnecessarily bundled with the application.

+### Hints and Warnings

+Suite will render Quote blocks as a custom Hint/Warning component.
+Use 💡 or ⚠️ emojis at the start of the Quote to render the corresponding variant in Suite.

 ## How to publish

 The contents of this GitBook are packaged with each release of Suite application.
 The version is controlled from within Suite's codebase via the `GITBOOK_REVISION` constant in the `suite-data` package.
 After data sync from the GitBook platform to this repo, a GitHub action to update the constant in Suite is triggered.
 Once the pipeline finishes, you can check the result in Suite [dev environment](https://suite.corp.sldev.cz/suite-web/chore/update-suite-guide/web/).
 If the GitBook content was synced to the `master` branch of this repository, a pull request is automatically created in the Suite repo to be checked by the devs and to make its way into production with the next release.